wu-lee/rushkoff-archive/docs/_articles/reboot-summit-2002.md

 published: false

 ---
-We are really glad you're making the time and effort

-to attend the Reboot summit next month.
-Roger,

-Rache\~ and I have been working hard to develop a program that will give us the shared ground and open

-space necessary to engage in a meaningful set of

-conversations about Judaism and Jewishness.
+We are really glad you're making the time and effort to attend the Reboot summit next month.
+Roger, Rachel and I have been working hard to develop a program that will give us the shared ground and open space necessary to engage in a meaningful set of conversations about Judaism and Jewishness.

 The weekend will offer us a variety of forums